SyedBasha-DevOps/chefdash/README.md

 sudo -i -u chefdash
 ```

 If you already have a working knife configuration, just copy your `.chef` folder into the `chefdash` home folder (which is `/var/lib/chefdash`).
-Otherwise, set up knife according to Opscode's instructions_:
+Otherwise, set up knife according to Opscode's [instructions](http://docs.opscode.com/knife_configure.html):

 ```shell
 knife configure --initial